-If you recently bought (or already own) a classic car, you may be considering putting specialty license plates on it.
+If you recently bought (or already own) a classic car, you may be considering putting antique license plates on it.
 Such plates, available from your state’s Department of Motor Vehicles, indicate the car is of a certain age.
 Depending on where you live, these license plates may be referred to as collector, classic, vintage, historic or antique plates.

 The first thing you have to do is make sure your car actually qualifies for the license plates.
 Once you’ve determined the car is old enough to fit the criteria in your state, you’ll need to carefully review what restrictions come with the plates.
 Again, these vary from one state to the next.

 Usually, the magic number for cars to reach this designation is 25 years.
 Some states, though, allow cars to be classified as antique or classic in just 20 years, while others require it to be older.
 In Florida, for example, vehicles must be at least 30 years old to qualify for antique or historic designation.

 2. Register antique plates

 Buying the plates is relatively simple but it does require research on your end to make sure you qualify.
 You’ll follow the same process as you would to register any other motor vehicle but you will also have to fill out a separate special registration form which regulates what type of plate you’ll be allowed to place on your car.